Chia-Network/chia-docs/docs/getting-started/cloud-wallet/tooltips.md

 This page contains tooltip links from the Cloud Wallet.
 It provides some basic info about the various components.

+## Recovery

+This is the process of rekeying a vault.
+If your custody key is lost or stolen, you can swap it out for a new one.
+For example, if someone steals your smartphone where your Chia Signer app is installed, you can obtain a new phone, install the Chia Signer app, and create a new hardware key.
+You can then instruct your vault to replace the stolen key with the new one.
+The recovery process also allows you to change your recovery key if desired.

 ## Custody Key

 This is a vault’s primary key used for signing transactions.
 It can be either a passkey or a hardware key from the Chia Signer app.